mundyreimer/mundyreimer.github.io/_posts/2020-12-15-free-energy-principle.md

 So how do we go about encoding some Markov blanket into the language of mathematics?
 It is common to encode graphs as mathematical objects called [adjacency matrices](https://en.wikipedia.org/wiki/Adjacency_matrix).
 An adjacency matrix is a square matrix where each row header and column header represents a specific node and the cross-sectional entries or elements of the matrix indicate whether or not a pair of nodes in that particular row-column pair are adjacent / connected or not.
 The value of this particular element of the matrix is the probability of one state or node *transitioning* to the next state or node.
 This is why we sometimes call this a *[transition matrix](https://en.wikipedia.org/wiki/State-transition_matrix)* because it represents the transitions from one state to the next.

 This adjacency matrix, which we can call *A*, represents the causal graph of the entire system.
-From this we can construct a matrix *B* that represents the Markov blanket only.
-Doing some linear algebraic manipulations to get there, Friston defines our new matrix[^11],
+From this we can construct a matrix *B* that represents the Markov blanket only[^11].
+Doing some linear algebraic manipulations to get there, Friston defines our new matrix,

 $$ B = A + A^{T} + A^{T}A $$